853866252/django-monitio/README.md

 via Celery or something similar, then you want to inform the user about it.

 The process may be just a few seconds long and the user may have not yet closed the browser window or changed the web page.

-Or, the process may take much time.
+Or, the process may take much more time.

 The user may already have closed the browser window, right?

 So let's inform the user after he/she logs in again.
 And, let's have an option to give him or her some information over e-mail.
 That would be cool.

-On the other ha
+On the other hand, what if the user waits patiently, staring at the browser window?
+Let's give him or her a dynamic pop-up with a message.
+Let's do that in a cool way, using HTML5's [SSE](http://en.wikipedia.org/wiki/Server-sent_events)

 This project is an attept to be a definitive turnkey solution for such situations.
 It is built on [maurojp](https://github.com/maurojp) fork of django-persistent-messages by [philomat](https://github.com/philomat),